-a See Psalm 2:7, where the king is crowned using imagery from 2 Samuel 7:14 in which God promises David that his descendent who sits on his throne will be a son to him and he will be his father.
+&lt;sup>a See Psalm 2:7, where the king is crowned using imagery from 2 Samuel 7:14 in which God promises David that his descendent who sits on his throne will be a son to him and he will be his father.

-• Matthew 5:9 Blessed are the peacemakers, for they will be called sons of God.b b In the Bible, the expression "son of X" is often used to describe someone who acts in a way that demonstrates the characteristics of X. In this case, peacemakers demonstrate a characteristic of God himself.
+&lt;sup>b In the Bible, the expression "son of X" is often used to describe someone who acts in a way that demonstrates the characteristics of X. In this case, peacemakers demonstrate a characteristic of God himself.

-Romans 1:4 [Jesus Christ...who was...] declared [or appointed] Son of God in power according to the Spirit of holiness by his resurrection from the dead...c c In the Old Testament, the King of Israel, whom God appointed to rule on his behalf, was thought of as a "Son of God."
-In this verse, at Jesus's resurrection, his "appointment" (sometimes called a "begetting") refers to his official appointment or ascension to the throne, where he will reign as eternal king over his people at the Father's right hand.ii d God can be called the Father of lights in the sense that he created all of the lights in heaven.
+&lt;sup>c In the Old Testament, the King of Israel, whom God appointed to rule on his behalf, was thought of as a "Son of God."
+In this verse, at Jesus's resurrection, his "appointment" (sometimes called a "begetting") refers to his official appointment or ascension to the throne, where he will reign as eternal king over his people at the Father's right hand.ii

+&lt;sup>d God can be called the Father of lights in the sense that he created all of the lights in heaven.